 About a month ago, I attended a women's event at the Lockhart Correctional Facility.
 One of my fellow volunteers was a woman named Lee.
 Her energy and brightness was magnetic, and I was drawn even more to her when she mentioned she was a felon.
 Lee's story is incredible, and I wouldn't be at all surprised to see it told on the big screen someday.
 After she shared with me that she'd been extradited to the US from Australia, I knew I had to have her here on the blog to discuss the difference between the two correctional systems.

 Who is Lee Barnett?

 Lee Barnett is a mother, fugitive, prisoner and a felon.
 I put that on my LinkedIn description shortly after I entered the free world.
 My friends made me change it, for obvious reasons!

-So, what are you up to these days?
+So, what are you up do these days?

 And what is your current relationship with the criminal justice system?

-Did you feel that there were a lot of women in prison similar to you?
+Did you feel there were a lot of women in prison similar to you in Australia?

-If you could change one moment in your life prior to entering prison, what moment would it be?
+If you could change one moment in your life, would you?

-If you could go back to the day you went into prison, what advice would you give yourself?
+If you could go back to the day you entered prison, what advice would you give yourself?